LW2904/fastify/docs/Reply.md

 <a name="getHeader"></a>
 ### .removeHeader(key)

-Remove the value of a previously set header.
+Removes the value of a previously set header.
 ```js
 reply.header('x-foo', 'foo')
 reply.removeHeader('x-foo')